rebel7580/Lutron-Caseta-Plugin-for-HomeVisionXL/README.md

 * caseta.hlp - the help file,

 Click the "Clone or Download" button, then select "Download ZIP".
-Extract the above five files into your plugin folder.
+Extract the above files into your plugin folder.
 You can delete README.md and LICENSE.

 The plug-in should be enabled via the Plug-in manager.